LucasAlfare/lucasalfare.github.io/README.md

 - Markdown as the foundation for the content;
 - HUGO and Hextra to generate the website based on that content.

+## Including New Content

+HUGO makes it very easy to add new content.
+There are two main ways to do this: using the HUGO CLI commands or creating the files manually.

+### HUGO CLI

+TODO

+### Manually

+To manually include content, it’s preferable to place the files directly into the target repository following the desired layout.
+For example, the `content` folder is the root container, so the structure should follow it.
+In my current website, I maintain a Blog and a “Book” section, so each new piece of content goes into the appropriate folder.

+Once the new content is defined, just place a markdown file named `_index.md` in the corresponding folder.
+When you commit and push the changes, GitHub Actions will handle the deployment automatically.

 ## Deployment

 ### GitHub Pages